-For the purposes of this policy, parents and family members (hereafter parent(s)/family) mean parents and family members of students attending schools that receive Title I funds.
-Parent means a biological, adoptive, step or foster father or mother, or any other individual who stands in loco parentis to the student.
-Family/family members are adults living in a student's household who are related to the student and/or adult relatives living outside the student's household who, based on a school administrator's knowledge, play a direct and active role in the student's education (e.g., volunteer in school, attend school meetings).
+- Parent means a biological, adoptive, step or foster father or mother, or any other individual who stands in loco parentis to the student. - Parental involvement means the participation of parents in regular, two-way, and meaningful communication involving student academic learning and other school activities, including ensuring: - a.
+Parents play an integral role in assisting their child's learning; - b.
+Parents are encouraged to be actively involved in their child's education at school; - c.
+Parents are full partners in their child's education and are included, as appropriate, in decision-making and on advisory committees to assist in the education of their child; and - d.
+Other activities are carried out, such as those described in ESSA. - Family/family members are adults living in a student's household who are related to the student and/or adult relatives living outside the student's household who, based on a school administrator's knowledge, play a direct and active role in the student's education (e.g., volunteer in school, attend school meetings).